-Wang et al (2016) published a systematic review of adverse events associated with FMT.^{67,} Reviewers identified 50 publications (N=1089 FMT-treated patients).
+Wang et al (2016) published a systematic review of adverse events associated with FMT.
+Reviewers identified 50 publications (N=1089 FMT-treated patients).
 Of these, 831 patients were affected by CDI, 235 had IBD, and the remainder had miscellaneous indications.
 The overall incidence of adverse events in the studies was 28.5% (310/1089).
 Most reported adverse events were mild to moderate in severity and included abdominal cramping, flatulence, fever, and belching.
 A total of 9.2% (100/1089) of patients developed serious adverse events.
 Thirty-eight patients died.
 Reviewers attributed 1 death to be definitely related to FMT, 2 were possibly related, and 35 were unrelated.
-The definitely related deaths were associated with infections (due either to FMT or the patients' immunocompromised state).
+The definitely related death was due to aspiration during colonoscopy sedation, and the 2 possibly related deaths were associated with infections (due either to FMT or the patients' immunocompromised state).
 The incidence of severe infection was 2.5% (27/1089).
 Reviewers categorized 8 cases of severe infection as probably or possibly related to FMT; the other 19 cases were categorized as unrelated.